Using X-rays and radioactivity to destroy cancerous cells

-Treatment for melanoma of the eye in the Orsay Proton Therapy Centre.
-The ‘beams’ of particles (protons, in this case) are used as a replacement for radioactive sources in a variety of radiation treatments.
-When dealing with a uveal melanoma (the name for tumours found in the retina), it is crucial to avoid unnecessarily exposing the brain – mere millimetres away – to radiation.
-Consequently, the higher-precision proton beams are preferred.
+Treatment of an eye melanoma in the Orsay Proton Therapy Centre.
+‘Beams’ of particles (protons, in this case) are used as a replacement for radioactive sources in a variety of radiation treatments.
+When dealing with an uveal melanoma (the name for tumours found in the retina), it is crucial to avoid unnecessarily exposing the brain – mere millimetres away – to radiation.
+Consequently, the high-precision proton beams are preferred.

 © Centre de Protonthérapie d’Orsay ©